Choosing a CNC lathe machine can be daunting considering the options available on the market.

 The CNC lathes from Haas provide incredible precision and repeatability.
 In addition, features like automatic tool change give you better cycle time.

-The base model of their offering is the Haas Toolroom Lathe TL-1-EDU, priced around $22,000.
+The base model of their offering is the Haas Toolroom Lathe TL-1-EDU, priced at around $27,595.

 It can handle workpieces with a maximum diameter of 8” and a maximum length of 30”.
 It can handle both soft materials and hard metals.